Israel Defense Forces: Regular service

 National military service is mandatory for all Israeli citizens over the age of 18, although Arab (but not Druze) citizens are exempted if they so please, and other exceptions may be made on religious, physical or psychological grounds (see Profile 21).
 The Tal law exempted ultra-Orthodox Jews from service.
 In June 2024, Israel's Supreme Court unanimously ruled that Haredi Jews were eligible for compulsory service, ending nearly eight decades of exemption.
 The army began drafting Haredi men the following month.

 Until the draft of July 2015, men served three years in the IDF.
 Men drafted since July 2015 serve two years and eight months (32 months), with some roles requiring an additional four months of Permanent service.
 Women serve two years.
 The IDF women who volunteer for several combat positions often serve for three years, due to the longer period of training.
 Women in other positions, such as programmers, who also require lengthy training time, may also serve three years.

 Many Religious Zionist men (and many Modern Orthodox who make Aliyah) elect to do Hesder, a five-year program envisioned by Rabbi Yehuda Amital which combines Torah learning and military service.

 Some distinguished soldiers are selected to be trained to eventually become members of special forces units.
 Every brigade in the IDF has its special force branch.

 Career soldiers are paid on average NIS 23,000 a month.
 Conscripts are paid according to four tiers based on their positions.
 Frontline soldiers receive NIS 3,048 a month, other combat soldiers receive NIS 2,463, combat support soldiers receive NIS 1,793, and administrative soldiers receive NIS 1,235.

 In 1998–2000, only about 9% of those who refused to serve in the Israeli military were granted an exemption.

+In early 2026 it was made public that the IDF was considering expanding recruitment outreach to Jewish communities abroad in response to a manpower shortfall estimated at 10,000–12,000 soldiers.
+Reports state that the initiative would target young diaspora Jews, encouraging them to immigrate to Israel and enlist, with a focus on communities in North America and Europe.
+The move is described as a voluntary measure aimed at easing personnel shortages rather than altering Israel's core conscription system.